iamgio/pikt/README.md

 - [Roadmap](#roadmap)

 ## Properties
-The following properties define parameters needed by Pikt.
+The following properties define parameters needed by Pikt to run.
-Example: `java -Dproperty=value -jar pikt.jar -argument`.
+Syntax: `java -Dproperty=value -jar pikt.jar -arguments`.

 - `-Dsource` source image file;

 - `-Doutput` output name without extension.
-It will take `source` name without extension if not specified;
+Defaults to the value of `source` if not specified;

 - `-Dcolors` path to the `.properties` color scheme without extension.
 Default values will be used if not specified (not recommended);

 - `-Dtargets` compilation targets divided by a comma.
-Can be `jvm`, `windows`, `osx` or `linux`.
-Note that Windows and OSX executables can be generated only on those platforms.
-No compilation will be executed if not specified;
+Only `jvm` is supported, while `windows`, `osx` and `linux` compilation is currently disabled.

 - `-Dlib` path to JAR libraries, including the bundled `stdlib.jar` file, divided by a comma.